GodLikeCSharpDeveloper/comments-app/README.md

 Ensure Connectivity:

 The UI communicates with the server at http://localhost:8080.

+2.4 Running NUnit Tests

+Option 1: Using the Command Line

+Navigate to the Tests Directory:

+bash
+cd comments-app/server/Tests

+Restore Dependencies:

+bash
+dotnet restore

+2.5 Run the Tests:

+bash
+dotnet test

+This will execute all NUnit tests for the server application.

+Option 2: Using Visual Studio

+Open the Solution:

+Open the `CommentsApp.sln` file located in `comments-app/server` using Visual Studio.

+Locate the Test Project:

+In the Solution Explorer, find the test project, for example, `CommentsApp.Tests`.

+Run the Tests:

+Open Test Explorer by navigating to `Test > Test Explorer` in the top menu.
+Click on Run All to execute all NUnit tests.

+This allows you to run and debug NUnit tests directly within the Visual Studio environment.

 3. Running the Load Tester
 Navigate to the Load Tester directory: